Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Accessories and option built into the enclosure design - so no retrofitting of accessories and options after purchase

-In theory, catalog, standard, and COTS parts can be ready to order and do not require any additional engineering.
+In theory, catalog, standard, and COTS (Commercial Off-The-Shelf) parts are readily available and require no additional engineering.

-In any case, most catalog NEMA enclosures will require some degree of customization or configuration for industrial control panels and many other applications.
-Many NEMA enclosure suppliers will have a configuration tool to allow you to customize or select the required features and options for your application.
+In many cases, even catalog NEMA enclosures will need some level of customization or configuration for industrial control panels and various applications.
+Many NEMA enclosure suppliers offer configuration tools that let you tailor or select the necessary features and options for your specific needs.

-Another consideration is the need for additional modifications or retrofitting to the NEMA enclosure for your application.
+Another consideration is whether additional modifications or retrofitting will be needed for the NEMA enclosure to suit your application.
 You should ask yourself:

 Will the NEMA enclosure require additional openings, thermal management, grounding straps, switches, and special mounting brackets?